scandum/quadsort/README.md

 Quad galloping merge
 --------------------
 While a branchless parity merge sorts random data faster, it sorts ordered data slower.
-One way to solve this problem is by using the galloping merge concept first introduced by timsort.
+One way to solve this problem is by using a method with a resemblance to the galloping merge concept first introduced by timsort.

 The quad galloping merge works in a similar way to the quad swap.
 Instead of merging the ends of two arrays two items at a time, it merges